 - a.
 Teams may utilize their industry mentor and/or faculty advisor as a resource for guidance, direction, suggestions, and feedback.
 Teams may not enlist the help of any other person who has ever been employed as an investment management professional or finance faculty member in preparing content or evaluating the presentation (including, but not limited to, mock judging panels). - b.
 Teams may utilize presentation coaches or other public-speaking resources as long as those resources do not contribute to the content of the presentation. - c.
-The teams may not hand the judges any printed materials before or after the presentations, but the local host can print out the presentation slides for each team and distribute to the judges before the event. - d.
-Teams may not use props in their presentation.9 - e.
+The teams may not hand the judges any printed materials before or after the presentations, but the local host can distribute the presentation slides to the judges. - d.
+Teams may not use props in their presentation.
+9 Cue cards are not considered props. - e.
 Presentations must include source information.